| Peter Upton's |

 This was one of the big sets of the mid seventies, where the box was also the pitch with the sides making a fence surround (see also Football Express and Targetman).
 Snooker Express contains "player figures, 15 red balls, 6 colour balls, 2 white balls, 1 triangle, 6 pockets, scoreboard and rule book".
 The box states that billiards, snooker, pyramids and pool could be played.
 So it is basically snooker except you use a flicked player instead of a cue.
 The player did not stay on the pitch between flicks, and you placed him behind the cue ball before flicking.

-This game has always struck me as a bit pointless.
+This game always struck me as a bit pointless.
 You can't put a real football pitch in your bedroom, but if you have room for Snooker Express, then you have room for a mini snooker table.
-Plus there's something satisfying about thwacking a ball with a cue...
+There's something satisfying about thwacking a ball with a cue...

 What is obvious from looking at the above picture is that the playing area is not really like a snooker table, as the corner "pockets" are set inside the corners of the pitch, with a small entrance hole in the middle of the diagonal side.
 The two side pockets have to be outside of the pitch of course, so these are provided separately, and simply clip onto the walls of the box.
 The cushions are not just card like Football Express, but have foam padding glued to them, which gives a bit of bounce.